 About BIRCWH

 The BIRCWH awards are an NIH-wide collaborative effort.
 The BIRCWH program's current and past co-sponsors include the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), the National Cancer Institute, the National Institute on Aging, the National Institute on Alcohol Abuse and Alcoholism, the National Institute of Allergy and Infectious Diseases, the National Institute of Arthritis and Musculoskeletal and Skin Diseases, the National Institute on Drug Abuse (NIDA), the National Institute of Dental and Craniofacial Research, the National Institute of Environmental Health Sciences, the National Institute of Mental Health, and the Office of AIDS Research.
-ORWH is the NIH lead for the BIRCWH program and works with NICHD and NIDA to provide grants management for the awards.
+ORWH is the NIH lead for the BIRCWH program and works with NIAMS and NIDA to provide grants management for the awards.

 A map of the locations of current BIRCWH programs